Chapter 4 Editing EML

 • ratio: measurement scale with a meaningful zero point in nature.
 Ratios are proportional to the measured variable. e.g.: 0 Kelvin represents a complete absence of heat.
 200 Kelvin is half as hot as 400 Kelvin.
 1.2 meters per second is twice as fast as 0.6 meters per second.

 • interval: values from a scale with equidistant points, where the zero point is arbitrary.
-This is usually reserved for degrees Celsius or Fahrenheit, or latitude and longitude coordinates, or any other human-constructed scale. e.g.: there is still heat at 0° Celsius; 12° Celsius is NOT half as hot as 24° Celsius.
+This is usually reserved for degrees Celsius or Fahrenheit, or any other human-constructed scale. e.g.: there is still heat at 0° Celsius; 12° Celsius is NOT half as hot as 24° Celsius.

 • domain: One of: textDomain, enumeratedDomain, numericDomain, dateTime.
 Required.